-28. Financial management in the context of a pension fund is complex and includes not just investment and funding strategy, but also arrangements for contract management, performance review, budget setting, forecasting and the financial control environment.
-We will review, conclude and report on:

-- the Fund's financial performance and funding level for the year, including performance against its investment strategy - whether the Fund has arrangements in place to ensure systems of internal control are operating effectively

-- whether the Fund has established appropriate and effective arrangements for the prevention and detection of fraud and corruption. - whether the Fund can demonstrate the effectiveness of the budgetary control system.
+- 28. Financial management in the context of a pension fund is complex and includes not just investment and funding strategy, but also arrangements for contract management, performance review, budget setting, forecasting and the financial control environment.
+We will review, conclude and report on: - the Fund's financial performance and funding levels for the year, including performance against its investment strategy - whether the Fund has arrangements in place to ensure systems of internal control are operating effectively - whether the Fund can demonstrate the effectiveness of the budgetary control system - whether the Fund has established appropriate and effective arrangements for the prevention and detection of fraud and corruption.